kmuni08/Brain-Teaser-Quiz/README.md

 # Brainer-Teaser-Quiz

-My Software Engineer Game Project.
+My Software Engineering Game Project.
 Clone the Github Repository,
 install the node_modules using the command npm install